-Even in the very basic license of BricsCAD, both the interface and user experience are updated regularly.
+Even in the very basic license of BricsCAD, the interface and user experience are updated regularly.
 These innovations help you work faster, eliminate repetitive tasks, and save time.
-Here are some of the exclusive free CAD software tools in BrisCAD that will help supercharge your workflow.
+Here are some exclusive free CAD software tools in BrisCAD that will help supercharge your workflow.

-The QUAD Cursor, otherwise simply referred to as the QUAD, this is a context sensitive toolbar that appears at your cursor when highlighting objects.
+The QUAD Cursor, otherwise simply referred to as the QUAD, is a context-sensitive toolbar that appears at your cursor when highlighting objects.

 When you hover over an object, the QUAD Menu appears.

 Besides simply displaying command options, the QUAD learns from your behavior.
-It analyzes what tools that you use most in certain situations and suggest those tools to you.
+It analyzes what tools you use most in certain situations and suggests those tools to you.
 So, depending on what type of entity you are highlighting, you will be presented with the appropriate CAD drawing tools.